pujaravada/my-retail/README.md

 The database is hosted and running on Mongo Atlas

-*Note - For purposes of this project, I've kept the db fields down to 4 only.
+*Note - For purposes of this project, I've kept the db fields down to 4.